Model WHS Laws

 Staying on the temporary register

-Being on the temporary employment register does not guarantee you will get a job offer.
+Being on a temporary employment register does not guarantee you will get a job offer.

 You may contact People Strategies for queries about the temporary register.